dice-cyfronet/atmosphere/doc/api/README.md

 ## JSON structure

-All JSON messages (request - if needed - and responses for `GET`/`POST`/`PUT`/`DELETE`) should be encapsulated with parent object.
-Name of the parent object is equal to resource name.
-When collection is returned then resource name should in plural form, e.g.:
+All JSON messages (request - if needed - and responses for `GET`/`POST`/`PUT`/`DELETE`) should be encapsulated within the parent object.
+The name of the parent object is equal to the resource name.
+When a collection is returned, the resource name will be pluralized, e.g.:

 ### Collection